How to Talk to Kids about Stranger Danger

 "The Parrot Trap" was Written to Help Parents Start the Conversation

 This short story is much less threatening and scary than some of the Grimm's Fairy Tales.
 It puts children in a modern day setting where a pretty woman becomes overly friendly and tries to snatch one of them.
 It is designed to overcome some of the stereotypes many people have about "scary old bad men" being the only type of person children should avoid.
 It also has discussion questions at the back to make it easier for the parents to start a conversation with their children.
 My children enjoyed this short story when they were young, and it is still available to children today.

 When you discuss Stranger Danger with your children, what should you say to them?
 Here are some suggestions to get you started:

 * Tell your children that strangers are not usually scary looking people.
-In fact, people who want to hurt them can be people that seem nice most of the time.
+In fact, people who want to hurt them can seem nice at first.

-* Let them know how much you love them and you want to hear about the scary things that happen so you can talk about them together.
+* Let them know how much you love them and you want to hear about the scary things that happen so you can talk about the situation together.
 They won’t get in trouble for being honest with you.

-As always, reassure your children that because you love them you want to keep them safe.
+As always, reassure your children that you love them and want to keep them safe.
 This will help them feel secure and loved, no matter what happens.